Ukraine-focussed Ferrexpo's half-year profit tumbles on higher costs

-Aug 3 (Reuters) - Ferrexpo Plc FXPO.L reported a slump in its half-year profit on Wednesday, as the Ukraine-focussed miner saw a hit from higher costs and lower production volumes as it grapples with inflationary woes and energy prices.
+Aug 3 (Reuters) - Ferrexpo Plc FXPO.L reported a slump in its half-year profit on Wednesday, after the Ukraine-focussed miner saw a hit from higher costs and lower production volumes as it grappled with inflationary woes and energy prices.

+The group said its pellet production fell 14% to 4.8 million tonnes, as constraints in its logistics increased following Russia's blockade of Ukraine's Black Sea ports in February.

+The world's third-largest exporter of iron ore pellets, which makes pellets used in steel industry and has all its operations in Ukraine, has been facing disruptions due to the crisis.

+The company is in advanced talks to restart transportation of material sales through ocean-bound freight, which was hampered by the blockade, Ferrexpo said, adding that it processed small shipments from the Black Sea and Baltic Sea ports in June.

-The group, which is also facing logistical snags following Russia's invasion of its neighbour, said its underlying core profit for the six-month period ended June 30 dropped 44% to $486 million.
+Underlying core profit for the six-month period ended June 30 dropped 44% to $486 million, the group said.

 (Reporting by Muhammed Husain in Bengaluru; Editing by Sherry Jacob-Phillips)